apache/spark/UPDATING.md

 When marking a task success/failed in Graph View, its downstream tasks that are in failed/upstream_failed state are automatically cleared.

+### Clearing a running task sets its state to `RESTARTING`

+Previously, clearing a running task sets its state to `SHUTDOWN`.
+The task gets killed and goes into `FAILED` state.
+After [#16681](https://github.com/apache/airflow/pull/16681), clearing a running task sets its state to `RESTARTING`.
+The task is eligible for retry without going into `FAILED` state.

 ### Remove `TaskInstance.log_filepath` attribute

 This method returned incorrect values for a long time, because it did not take into account the different